Amid coronavirus fears, a second wave of flu hits US kids

 The viruses behind both waves can be hard on children and young adults.
 But they aren’t considered as dangerous to retirement-age people — good news, since most flu deaths and hospitalizations each winter occur in the elderly.

-In fact, the overall death and hospitalization rates this season are not high “because we haven’t seen the elderly as involved in this flu season,” said the CDC’s Lynette Brammer.
+In fact, the overall death and hospitalization rates this season are not high “because we haven’t seen the elderly as involved in this flu season,” said the CDC’s Lynnette Brammer.

 But 92 flu-related deaths have already been reported in children, a higher total at this point of the year than in any season in the past decade.
 And the hospitalization rates also are far higher than what’s been seen at this point.